pzhaojohnson/RNA2Drawer/README.md

 ## Frequently Asked Questions

 <em>How do I zoom in and out?</em> This is accomplished by changing the font size of bases in `Drawing` -> `Edit General Parameters` -> `Base`.
-Bigger base font size for zooming in, smaller base font size for zooming out.
+Bigger font size for zooming in, smaller font size for zooming out.